bennettpeter/MythTV-LeanCapture/README.md

 - Preset Tuner to Channel: Leave Blank
 - Scan for Channels: Do not use
 - Fetch Channels from Listings Source: Do not use
-- Starting Channel: Set a value that will be in your favorite  channels (see *Xfinity* above).
+- Starting Channel: Set a value that is in your channel list.
 - Interactions Between Inputs
     - Max Recordings: 2
     - Schedule as Group: Checked
-    - Input Priority: 0
+    - Input Priority: 0 or other value as needed to determine which device is used.
     - Schedule Order: Set to sequence order for using vs other capture cards.
 Set to 0 to prevent recordings on this device.
     - Live TV Order:  Set to sequence order for using vs other capture cards.
 Set to 0 to prevent Live TV on this device.

-If you use this device for Live TV, bear in mind that you can only select channels that are in the favorite list.

 ## Operation